sysfce2/AviSynth_masktools/README.md

     By default the internal conversion target is 8 bits, so old expressions written for 8 bit videos will probably work.
     This internal working bit-depth can be overwritten by the i8, i10, i12, i14, i16 specifiers.

-    When using autoscale mode, scaleb and scalef keywords are meaningless for 8-16 bits, because there is nothing to scale.
+    When using autoscale mode, scaleb, scalef, yscaleb and yscalef keywords are meaningless for 8-16 bits, because there is nothing to scale.
     32 bit (float) values will be scaled however when "float", "floatUV", "all", "allf" is specified.

     How it works: